bancorprotocol/carbon-app/docs/overlapping.md

 Price is considered **touched** if :
 - User market price is set
-- Strategy is not overlapping
-- Strategy has no budget
-- Strategy is paused
 - Min price has been updated
 - Max price has been updated
 - Spread has been updated
+- Strategy is not overlapping (only for edit)
+- Strategy has no budget (only for edit)
+- Strategy is paused (only for edit)

 #### Untouched
 If the strategy is **not touched** the hierarchy of market price for calculation is :